Topological and Purely Topological Alignment Dynamics: Conclusions and Outlook

 Another natural direction for future research concerns the mean-field limit.
 On the one hand, the velocity equation is fully decoupled from the rest of the system and, consequently, its evolution is insensitive to whether it transports an atomic measure or a continuum limit of empirical measures.
 Moreover, the scalar conservation law governing the cumulative distribution function $M$ admits approximations by piecewise constant functions $M^N$ (for instance, via a wave-front tracking argument), which are naturally associated with empirical measures $\rho^N=\partial_x M^N$.
 On the other hand, even with this structural information, it remains highly non-trivial to determine whether the corresponding particle system describing the evolution of the atoms of $\rho^N$ satisfies a closed system of ODEs of the form~\eqref{e:CS}.

+Finally, following Remark \ref{r:nowynew}, it is a valid question if local existence of classical (or at the very least, amissible) solutions with singular protocol $\varphi(r)=C_s s^{-1-2r}$ can be obtained.
+Specifically, one may aim for a threshold-type result akin to Theorem \ref{t:classical}.

-These considerations lead to the following questions: \begin{enumerate} \item[Q1] Is it possible to employ chain connectivity arguments to propagate interactions induced by short-range communication protocols without imposing assumptions on the magnitude of the agents' density? \item[Q2] Can mass-distributional solutions be rigorously constructed as mean-field limits of solutions to ODE systems of the form~\eqref{e:CS}? \end{enumerate}
+These considerations lead to the following questions: \begin{enumerate} \item[Q1] Is it possible to employ chain connectivity arguments to propagate interactions induced by short-range communication protocols without imposing assumptions on the magnitude of the agents' density? \item[Q2] Can mass-distributional solutions be rigorously constructed as mean-field limits of solutions to ODE systems of the form~\eqref{e:CS}? \item[Q3] Is there a variant of Theorem \ref{t:classical} for singular communication $\varphi(r)=C_s s^{-1-2r}$, providing sufficient condition for local existence of classical solutions? \end{enumerate}

 We believe that addressing these questions will contribute to a deeper understanding of purely topological alignment dynamics and help bridge the gap between particle-based models and their continuum descriptions.